 The C-Section Pouch: How Plastic Surgery Can Help After a Cesarean Section

 Motherhood, as they say, is a blessing.
-It comes with little joys, like the first time your baby smiles or sleeps through the night.
-However, it also comes with some not so little annoyances, like pregnancy weight gain or, if you had a cesarean section, the dreaded c-shelf.
+However, pregnancy can leave your body with issues like weight gain and, if you had a cesarean section, the dreaded c-shelf.

 Here we discuss the surgical options available to address c-section scarring and the postpartum belly.

 To understand what’s happening to your body now, you first need to understand how your c-section affected you.

 For starters, contrary to popular belief, surgeons don’t cut any abdominal muscles when making horizontal incisions during c-sections.
 Rather, they cut through skin, subcutaneous fat (layer of fat beneath the skin) as well as the fascia.
 The fascia is a tough fibrous tissue that holds all the vital organs in your abdomen together.